‘The only way to learn mathematics is to do mathematics.’

 - solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering when seeking solutions.

 Inspired by Chris Quigley Ltd

-Pupils will be able to develop their skills as a mathematician by:
+Pupils will be able to develop their knowledge and skills as mathematicians by:

 - understanding mathematical concepts

 - developing a range of skills and using and applying these in mathematics

 - understanding number facts and the number system